sowbug/keycad/README.md

 3. In the directory containing your file, execute `keycad my-keyboard.json`
 4. After a couple moments, KiCad should pop up with a PCB that implements your keyboard.
 Inspect it and make sure the parts are in the right place.
+5. Route the board (include instructions how to use freerouting).
+6. Pour the fills.
-5. Go have your PCB manufactured somewhere like [JLCPCB](https://jlcpcb.com/).
+7. Go have your PCB manufactured somewhere like [JLCPCB](https://jlcpcb.com/).
-6. TODO: Order the parts you need from the generated BOM.
+8. TODO: Order the parts you need from the generated BOM.
-7. TODO: when your PCB and parts arrive and you've assembled everything following `guide.txt`, use `file.c` to customize [QMK](https://github.com/qmk/qmk_firmware/) for your keyboard.
+9. TODO: when your PCB and parts arrive and you've assembled everything following `guide.txt`, use `file.c` to customize [QMK](https://github.com/qmk/qmk_firmware/) for your keyboard.